pknam/aes/README.md

-# AES Implementation #
+# AES Core Implementation #

-* You can change Irreducible Polynomial
+* You can change Irreducible Polynomial (in gf.h)
-(in gf.h)

-* This project does not include implementation of MoO.
-It works for only one block.
+* This project is NOT interested in Mode of Operations.
+This is about for just ONE block(128bit).